amirahnasihah/backend-development/01-es6-review-intro/01-es6-quiz/README.md

 A. Last matching element of the array

-B. First matching element of the array✅
+✅️B. First matching element of the array

 C. All matching elements from the array